Skip to main content

 Learner-CentredMove towards SLOs, "Concept-Based Learning," and inquiry-based activities.

-Social Reconstruction"One Nation" goal to unify different school systems and reduce class divide.
+Social Reconstruction"One Nation" goal is to unify different school systems and reduce class divide.

 Social EfficiencyUse of standardised benchmarks and 21st-century skill integration.